composed-ch/cloud-castle-backend/README.md

 ## TODO

-- store tenant for every key and user
-- for users with the student role, filter the VMs by their owner (same value as username)
+- for users with the teacher role, show all VMs
-- bind key to tenant rather than to user
-- use tenant key for operation on VMs for students
+- remove username argument from register key script